vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/01_upodghAtAdhikAraH.md

 <details><summary>English</summary>

-The individual soul (Jīvātmā) has been declared in the different śāstras as being dear to the Lord of Lakṣmī  even like the gem Kaustubha; he has been called the prince, the Lord's son, His disciple, His attendant, His dependant existing solely for Him [^f29] (śeṣa )[^17] and His servant.
+The individual soul (Jīvātmā) has been declared in the different śāstras as being dear to the Lord of Lakṣmī  even like the gem Kaustubha; he has been called the prince, the Lord's son, His disciple, His attendant, His dependant existing solely for Him [^f29] (śeṣa ) and His servant.

+[^f29]:  A Sūtra or aphorism in Purva Mimamsa says: “ That is called a śeṣa which serves the purpose of another (and that other is called a śeṣī ) (e. g.)
+In a sacrifice, the grains of rice are śeṣa to the sacrifice which is śeṣī  because they serve the purpose of the sacrifice.
 </details>

 <details><summary>मूलम्</summary>